sf-wdi-17/notes/lectures/week-10/_3_wednesday/dusk/ANGULAR_TESTING.md

 1. Use Strong Selectors - Angular models > CSS Selectors
 2. Don't try to do too much in one integration test
-3. Watch out for asyncronus stuff and don't use hard-coded setTimeout() delays instead detect when loading is complete, promises resolve, or callbacks are called.
+3. Watch out for asynchronous stuff and don't use hard-coded setTimeout() delays instead detect when loading is complete, promises resolve, or callbacks are called.
 (Protractor covers this for you quite nicely!)

 ## TDD - Smoke Test - 30 min

 Create a test that opens your angular project and tests that the title is correct.
-See the Basic Example Solution app if you get stuck.

 #### Hints
 * You will need to setup a configuration file and your first "spec.js" file